JohnnyGamer221/prynterface/README.md

 ```
 This will update the `poetry.lock` file to include your changes.

+#### If you use vscode:
+- Set your python interpreter to the one in the virtual environment
+- Coverage gutters is a nice extension to see which lines are covered by tests

 ### The Plan:
 - User interface
   - Choice between CLI and GUI